distninja/.github/profile/README.md

+## 🧪 Testing

+Here is [the testing](https://github.com/distninja/testing) performed for clients and servers using REAPIs.

 ## 🖥 Demos

 Do you want to see [distninja](https://github.com/distninja) in action?
 Check the list of our demos [in the dedicated repository](https://github.com/distninja/demo).